lucianoybanez/curso-java-resumiderobilletes/README.md

-This project is think for all of them who whants to start from scrach in the object oriented programming.
+This project is thought for all of them who wants to start from scratch in the object oriented programming.